 Corporate headshots are used more and more as online presences continue to grow in importance.
-It can be to showcase the entire team or just senior management.
-They are often for the business’ website but are often also used elsewhere.
+It can be to showcase the entire team, senior management, or yourself as a consultant, for example.
+They are often for the business’ website but are also commonly used elsewhere.
 But what exactly is a corporate headshot?

 How Are Corporate Headshots Used

-A corporate headshot is commonly taken from around the chest up but can also be from around the belly up.
+A corporate headshot is commonly cropped from around the chest up but can also be from around the belly up.
 The subject usually looks directly into the camera, as if to make eye contact with the viewer.
 There is also a usually a slight smile from the person.
+Sometimes the person is squared to the camera and sometimes they are slightly turned but still making eye contact with the lens of the photographer.
 So, how are these photos used?

 How Is a Corporate Headshot Different Than Others?